kesselborn/pipeline-generator/README.md

        with the following options being available:

-      `artifact`: pass on the listed artifacts (files or directories) to the next job.
+      `artifacts`: an array of strings with artifacts (files or directories) that should be passed to the next job.
 If the next job is a multi job, all sub-jobs will have the listed artifacts available.
 If several sub-jobs of a multi-job (see below) provide artifacts, the next job after the multi job will have all artifacts of all sub jobs available: in the example, `job7` and `job8` (sub-jobs of a multi-job) will receive the artifacts `spec3/` and `spec4/` from sub-jobs `job4` and `job5`.

       `upstream-jobs`: an array of strings with job names that should trigger this pipeline after they have a successful new build
       `downstream-jobs`: an array of strings with job names that should be triggered when this pipeline was built successfully